Kári Reynheim

-Kári Reynheim (born 15 February 1964) is a former Faroese football striker.
+Kári Reynheim (born 15 February 1964) is a Faroese former football striker.
 He is currently the manager of ÍF Fuglafjarðar.

 Club career

 A fine dribbler boasting a powerful shot, Reynheim played semi-professionally in Norway.
 Also, he played 110 matches, scoring 32 goals in all competitions for HB Tórshavn and he played for B36 Tórshavn.

 International career

 Reynheim made his debut in an August 1988 friendly match against Iceland, the country's first FIFA-recognized match.
 He earned 27 caps and 2 goals between 1988 and 1995.
 His last international was a November 1995 European Championship qualifying match against Greece.

 International goals

 Scores and results list Faroe Islands' goal tally first.